-In Notes 10 to 13 to the Accounts the transaction and management costs of the investment portfolios are disclosed.
+In Notes 8 to 11 to the financial statements the transaction and management costs of the investment portfolios are disclosed.
 This is in line with the requirements of the original Myners principles.

 Corporate governance and shareholder activism

 The Trustee considers corporate, environmental and social responsibility issues as far as they impact the performance of the assets of the Plan.
 The policies of the Trustee's investment managers are in line with the Trustee's policy.